umbrally/AC-Restaurant-list-CRUD/README.md

 * Create new restaurant
 * Read restaurant detail information
-* Edit, delete function on main page and detail page
+* Edit, delete function on main page and detail page.
+* Alert modal will show if delete button is clicked.
-* Search restaurants with keywords in name or location or category.
+* Search restaurants with keywords of name or location or category.
+* Sort by A-Z or Z-A of English name, category, rating and location.

 ## Authors